am1tyadav/Neural-Network-from-Scratch-Python/README.md

 Keep the following points in mind:

 * In the `add_layers()` method, pass on a list of nodes you want for each layer, starting with the number of features as the first value.
 Each layer is a densely connected layer.
 The output node must be set to 1 currently (since only binary classification is implemented at the moment)
+* You can add as many hidden layers as you want.
+The list of layers should look something like this: `[NUMBER OF FEATURES, NODES OF LAYER 2, NODES OF LAYER 3...., NODES OF LAYER K, 1]`
 * The shape of examples must be (NUMBER OF FEATURES, NUMBER OF EXAMPLES)
 * The shape of labels must be (1, NUMBER OF EXAMPLES)